DevMountain/personal-api/README.md

 You're going to build a personal API for your own data.
 Although the idea might seem silly, the point of the project is to get you used to routing and working with different kinds of data.

+**NOTE:** You might not get through all of the steps.
+That's OK.
+The further you get, the better off you'll be.

 ###Step 1: Build your base API
 * Using express, set up a server that listens on a port of your choice.
 * Make sure you set up some CORS middleware to avoid browser security issues